lorrainescanlon/wild_atlantic_wares/README.md

 **Create:**
  - A user can create an account which is written to the database User model.
  - An authenticated user can create and submit a review that is written to the Review model.
+ - An authenticated admin user can add a new product record.

 **Read:**
  - A user can read detailed product information and review data returned from the Product and Review database models.
- - A user can search for markets by name and location details returned from the Market model.
+ - A user can search for products by name and details.
+Results are retuend from the Products model.

 **Update:**
- - An authenticated user can update or edit their own.
+ - An authenticated user can update or edit their default shipping information attached to their profile.
+ - An authenticated admin user can edit a product.

 **Delete:**
  - An authenticated user can .
+ -  An authenticated admin user can delete a product.

 ## Technologies Used